 Use a pantry staple to spice up comfort food classics

-As chilly weather sets in and days get shorter, comfort food favorites once again fill menus.
+As chilly weather sets in and these shorter days, comfort food favorites once again fill menus for the Rogue Valley.
 While traditional flavor combinations typically hold a special place in many families’ hearts and on their plates, there is almost always room to add new and exciting flavors to tried-and-true favorites.

 If you’re craving cheesy scalloped potatoes, savory stuffing or juicy braised meat, an option like California Ripe Olives is an easy addition that can spruce up your go-to dishes.
 Their mild and unique taste lends itself well to many different flavor pairings such as Prosciutto-Wrapped Stuffed Turkey Breast, Potatoes Au Gratin with Olives and Fennel, and Green Beans with Olive Butter.

 California family farms produce 95% of the ripe olives grown in the United States.
 Multi-generational family farmers work with family-owned canneries to produce each can and ensure only the highest quality olives make it from the farm to your table.
 For more creative ways to use olives, including family recipes from growers across California, visit CalOlive.org.

 - 1 tablespoon chopped fresh rosemary